-9 When comparing results across countries one has to keep in mind that the design of the surveys in the three countries was different: in the United States, a telephone interview was conducted; in the Netherlands, respondents completed an online questionnaire; and in Germany, the questionnaire was in paper-and-pencil format.
+11 When comparing results across countries, one has to keep in mind that the design of the surveys in the three countries was different: in the United States, a telephone interview was conducted; in the Netherlands, respondents completed an online questionnaire; and in Germany, the questionnaire was in paper-and-pencil format.
 Thus, the gender gap holds across survey formats.
+Note that the gender gap could be affected by the interview mode, if men and women respond differently to the way the interview is conducted.
+However, when comparing responses in face-to-face and web surveys, Revilla (2012) does not find any evidence of an interaction between gender and interview mode on the survey quality.